skip to Main Content

 boxoffice@balletaustin.org

-She has managed ticketing operations for various arts organizations, including the Austin Symphony and the Cutler Majestic Theater in Boston, MA.
+She has managed ticketing operations for various arts organizations, including the Austin Symphony Orchestra and the Cutler Majestic Theater in Boston, MA.
 She spent the last 5+ years working in the corporate sector, where she managed operational teams, worked with clients to implement customer experience programs, and built campaigns focused on converting high-level leads.
 She has a passion for helping organizations achieve success by focusing on operational efficiencies, customer experience, and innovation.
 She is excited to return to Ballet Austin and believes that the ticketing experience plays a crucial role in helping to develop life-long patrons.

 Jane Trembley, Database Specialist